-In Jerusalem, Shubert reported on the Israeli-Palestinian conflict.
-Her reports included coverage of Palestinian militant rocket attacks into Israeli towns as well as fighting between Palestinian factions Hamas and Fatah within Gaza.
-In 2008, Shubert interviewed Israels President Shimon Peres as part of CNNs special coverage of Israels 60th anniversary.
+Before arriving in London, Shubert was based in Jerusalem, reporting on the Israeli-Palestinian conflict.
+Her reports included coverage of Israeli and Palestinian peace negotiations, Palestinian militant rocket attacks into Israeli towns as well as fighting between Palestinian factions Hamas and Fatah within Gaza.

-During her time reporting from Tokyo, Shubert covered the controversial deployment of the countrys Self Defense Forces to Iraq and North Koreas 2006 testing of nuclear weapons.
-In 2006, Shubert interviewed Japanese Prime Minister Shinzo Abe in a CNN exclusive interview.
-She also reported live from Hiroshima in the summer of 2005 for the 60th anniversary of the atomic bombing in 1945 for CNNs special Remembering Hiroshima.
+Shubert was also based in Tokyo, Japan for CNN.
+She covered the controversial deployment of the countrys Self Defense Forces to Iraq and North Koreas 2006 testing of nuclear weapons.
+In 2006, Shubert interviewed newly elected Japanese Prime Minister Shinzo Abe in a CNN exclusive interview.

-Shubert also covered major news events in Indonesia, including the fall of Indonesias President Suharto in 1998, East Timors transition to independence in 1999 and the 2002 Bali bombings.
+Shubert started her career with CNN as a producer in Jakarta, Indonesia where she covered the fall of Indonesias President Suharto in 1998, East Timors transition to independence in 1999 and the 2002 Bali bombings.
 Shubert also interviewed Indonesian President Abdurrahman Wahid in 2001 just before his impeachment.
-She also covered stories out of the Philippines and Singapore, including an interview with former President of the Philippines Josef Estrada in the midst of his corruption trial.
+She covered stories out of the Philippines and Singapore, including an interview with former President of the Philippines Josef Estrada in the midst of his corruption trial.

 Shubert graduated with a bachelors degree in Economics from Tufts University in Boston and speaks Bahasa Indonesia.